 How does an individual or organization apply for funds?
 Applications will be available at each of our offices.
 After completion of the application, just return it to the office nearest you for processing.

 Who administers the trust account?
 A Trust Board.
 This board is made up of two board members and two employees.

 When did this program begin?
 The effective date was August 1, 2003.

 Is this a tax deductible contribution?
 Keeping records of the many small contributions and providing receipts to all of our participants makes it very difficult to administer.
 Therefore, it is not treated as a tax-deductible contribution.

 If I had previously opted out of the Operation Round-Up program, and now wish to participate, may I re-enroll?
-Yes, to re-enroll, please call Heartland Power Cooperative's Thompson office at 641-584-2251 or our St. Ansgar office at 641-713-4965 or Sign up for Operation Round Up Online!
+Yes, to re-enroll, please call Heartland Power Cooperative's at 641-584-2251 or 800.349.2832 or Sign up for Operation Round Up Online!